1. The Vijayanagara Empire was founded in ___________.

 Explanation: The empire was founded only in 1336 CE, after Malik Kafur’s raid.

-71. The main reason for Vijayanagara’s military strength was:
+71. The main reason for Vijayanagara’s military strength was___________.

 A) Guerrilla tactics